jddaggett/gumnet-implementation/gumnet_pytorch/README.md

 ## Package versions
-* keras==2.2.4
-* tensorflow-gpu==1.12.0
-* h5py==2.10.0
+* torch==2.3.0

+## Note
+This version of the README is modified from the original in the aitom repo

 ## Installation
-Please follow the installation guide of AITom.

-Alternatively, you could download all the scripts in aitom.align.gum and modify the lines for importing modules to run Gum-Net independently.
+No installations necessary for this version

 ## Demo